You are here

 11 April 2017

-References play a crucial role in your job search by representing you to a prospective employer.
-What they say can make or break your chances of securing your next role, so it is critical that you choose the right people, maintain the relationships and properly brief them on the roles you apply for.
+When a company asks for your references, it means you’re close to receiving a job offer.
+References play a crucial role in your job search as what your references say can make or break your chances of securing the position.
+It is paramount that you select the right people, maintain the relationships, and properly brief them on the roles you are applying for.
 Read the tips below to ensure you obtain the best possible references.

-It is important to have a strong collection of current, relevant references on hand to support you in your job search.
+It is important to have a strong collection of current and relevant references on hand to support you in your job search.
 Choose references who:

-- Are fully aware of your strengths and will speak highly of you.
+- know your strengths and will speak highly of you.

-Such people could be past or current managers, managers from other departments with whom you’ve worked closely, external clients, suppliers or colleagues.
-Be sure to get their permission before listing them as references and check that their titles and contact details are correct and up-to-date.
+Such people could be current or past managers, managers from other departments with whom you’ve worked closely with, external clients, suppliers, or colleagues.
+You must always secure their permission before listing them as references and double-check that their titles and contact details are correct.

-You may want to share your thoughts on how your experience and personal attributes are relevant to the new role.
-This allows the reference to reinforce aspects of your past performance that will show you in the best light.
+Have a short conversation with your reference share your thoughts on how your experience and personal attributes are relevant to the new role.
+This allows the reference to reinforce aspects of your past performance and accurately relate them to this new position.
+This will show you in the best light!

 It is important to keep in regular contact with your references so that the relationship remains strong.
-Keep them informed on your job search activities and be sure to express your appreciation for the time they put into your recommendations, regardless of the outcome.
-Let them know when you secure a role and remain in contact to update them on your progress.
+Keep them informed on your job search activities and be sure to express your appreciation for the time they put into your recommendations - regardless of the outcome.
+Let them know when you secure a role and remain in contact to update them on your career and personal progress.

 It’s a good idea to make sure your references don’t contradict your resume.
 For more advice, see our tips to writing a winning resume.